JGLiv/T4-JSON-Cleaner/README.md

 ## Usage

-Point a web browser at http://your.server:8080/ (or the https equivalent) and you'll get a very basic interface to test the various filters on your JSON file, and it will tell you the simple endpoint URL to embed in your app/page to access the data with any given filter.
+Point a web browser at http://your.server:8080/ (or the https:// equivalent) and you'll get a very basic interface to test the various filters on your JSON file, and it will tell you the simple endpoint URL to embed in your app/page to access the data with any given filter.

 ## Adding new filters